tillitis/dev-tillitis/hugo/content/protocol/_index.md

 These examples clarify endpoints and commands using the framing
 protocol:

-* 0x00: A command to the HW in the interface_fpga with a single byte of data.
-The single byte could indicate action, such as reading from the TRNG or resetting the application_fpga.

-* 0x13: A command to the FW in the application_fpga with 128 bytes of data.
+* 0x13: A command to the FW with 128 bytes of data.
 The data could, for example, be parts of an application binary to be loaded into memory.

-* 0x1a: A command to the application running in the application_fpga with 32 bytes of data.
+* 0x1a: A command to the application running with 32 bytes of data.
   The data could be a 32 byte challenge to be signed using the private key derived in the TKey.

 ### Response Frame Format